 Miso (味噌), fermented soybean paste, is made from soybeans, grains (steamed rice or barley), salt, and koji culture (麹, a fermentation starter).
 It is left to ferment in cedar-wood kegs at ambient temperature for six months to five years.

 The different colors of miso types are indicative of the different ratio of soybeans and rice used to make the miso and the length of the fermentation period.
 The longer the fermentation, the darker and richer the miso is.
 The taste, aroma, texture, and appearance of miso all vary by region.

 Miso is usually categorized by 3 factors: ingredients, color, taste, and regions.

 Miso Types by Ingredient

 1. Rice Miso (Kome Miso 米味噌)

 It is made from soybeans, salt, and rice koji (米麹), and the majority of miso sold here in the US and Japan is this type.

 2. Barley Miso (Mugi Miso 麦味噌)

 It is made from soybeans, salt, and barley koji (麦麹), and has a very dark color and quite salty but very rich taste.
-Barley miso is naturally fermented from one to three years.
+Barley miso is naturally fermented for one to three years.
 These days this type of miso is not as popular as before.
 It is used in southern parts of Japan.
 It’s used for seasoning rich soups, stews, beans, sauces and spreads.

 3. Soybean Miso (Mame Miso 豆味噌)